ibm-cloud-docs/openshift/openshift_tech.md

 :   [Master components](#service-architecture-4-master), including the API server and etcd, have three replicas and are spread across zones for even higher availability.
 Masters include the same components as described in the Classic cluster architecture for clusters.
 The master and all the master components are dedicated only to you, and are not shared with other IBM customers.

 Worker node
 :   With {{site.data.keyword.openshiftlong_notm}}, the virtual machines that your cluster manages are instances that are called worker nodes.
 These worker nodes virtual machines and all the worker node components are dedicated to you only and are not shared with other IBM customers.
 However, the underlying hardware is shared with other IBM customers.
-For more information, see [Virtual machines](/docs/openshift?topic=openshift-planning_worker_nodes#vm).
 You manage the worker nodes through the automation tools that are provided by {{site.data.keyword.openshiftlong_notm}}, such as the API, CLI, or console.
 Unlike classic clusters, you don't see VPC compute worker nodes in your infrastructure portal or separate infrastructure bill, but instead manage all maintenance and billing activity for the worker nodes from {{site.data.keyword.openshiftlong_notm}}.
 :   Worker nodes include the same [components](#service-architecture-4-workers) as described in the Classic cluster architecture.
 :   When you run `oc get nodes`, you might notice that the **ROLES** of your worker nodes are marked as both `master,worker`.
 These nodes are worker nodes in {{site.data.keyword.cloud_notm}}, and don't include the master components that are managed by IBM.
 Instead, these nodes are marked as `master` because they run OpenShift Container Platform components that are required to set up and manage default resources within the cluster, such as the OperatorHub and internal registry.